 U.S. Army Alert: You Are Not Being Drafted

-The U.S. Army wants Americans to know they have not been selected for a military draft despite a rash of texts that falsely tell people they're heading to fight a war against Iran.
+The U.S. Army wants Americans to know they have not been selected for a military draft despite a rash of texts that falsely tells people they're heading to fight a war against Iran.

 The warning comes amid escalating tensions with Iran.
 Last week, the U.S. launched a drone strike that killed top Iranian military leader, Gen. Qassem Soleimani, and in retaliation, Tehran launched more than a dozen missiles at two military bases in Iraq on Tuesday.